GenomiqueENS/toulligQC/README.md

 [![PyPI version](https://badge.fury.io/py/toulligqc.svg)](https://badge.fury.io/py/toulligqc) [![Downloads](https://pepy.tech/badge/toulligqc)](https://pepy.tech/project/toulligqc) [![Python 3.6](https://img.shields.io/badge/python-3.5-blue.svg)](https://www.python.org/downloads/release/python-360/)  [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

-ToulligQC is a program written in Python and developped by the [Genomic facility](https://genomique.biologie.ens.fr/) of the [Institute of Biology of the Ecole Normale Superieure (IBENS)](http://www.ibens.ens.fr/).
+ToulligQC is a program written in Python and developped by the [Genomic facility](https://genomique.biologie.ens.fr/) of the [Institute of Biology of the Ecole Normale Superieure (IBENS)](http://www.ibens.bio.ens.psl.eu/).

 This program is dedicated to the QC analyses of Oxford Nanopore runs.
-Moreover it is adapted to RNA-Seq along with DNA-Seq and it is compatible with 1Dsquare runs.
+Moreover it is adapted to RNA-Seq along with DNA-Seq and it is compatible with 1D² runs.
-It can work with Albacore or Guppy outputs.
+It can work with Guppy outputs.
-It also needs a single FAST5 file (to catch the flowcell Id and the run date) if a telemetry file is not provided and the Albacore outputted FASTQ file (to compute the sequence statistics).
+It also needs a single FAST5 file (to catch the flowcell Id and the run date) if a telemetry file is not provided.
-Flow cells and kits version are retrieved using the telemetry file (Albacore and Guppy) or using the pipeline.log file (Albacore only).
+Flow cells and kits version are retrieved using the telemetry file.
-ToulligQC can take barcoding samples into account with a samplesheet.csv file describing the barcodes used or by adding the barcode list as a command line option.
+ToulligQC can take barcoding samples by adding the barcode list as a command line option.

-To do so, ToulligQC deals with different file formats: gz, tar.gz, bz2, tar.bz2, FASTQ and FAST5.
+To do so, ToulligQC deals with different file formats: gz, tar.gz, bz2, tar.bz2 and .fast5 to retrieve a FAST5 information.
 This tool will produce a set of graphs, statistic files in txt format and a HTML report.

 <a href="https://htmlpreview.github.com/?https://github.com/GenomicParisCentre/toulligQC/blob/master/Docs/report_v1.2_1dsqr.html" rel="some text">![Report preview](https://raw.githubusercontent.com/GenomicParisCentre/toulligQC/master/Docs/images.png)</a>